vitejs/vite/docs/guide/api-environment.md

 :::

 :::info Running a module
 The initial proposal had a `run` method that would allow consumers to invoke an import on the runner side by using the `transport` option.
-During our testing we found out that the API was not unversal enough to start recommending it.
+During our testing we found out that the API was not universal enough to start recommending it.
 We are open to implement a built-in layer for remote SSR implementation based on the frameworks feedback.
 In the meantime, Vite still exposes a [`RunnerTransport` API](#runnertransport) to hide the complexity of the runner RPC.
 :::

 For the `ssr` environment running in Node by default, Vite creates a module runner that implements evaluation using `new AsyncFunction` running in the same JS runtime as the dev server.
 This runner is an instance of `ModuleRunner` that exposes: